2:22 A Ghost Story: Production history

-West End (2021-23)
+West End (2021–24)

 On 10 June 2021, it was announced that the play would premiere at the Noël Coward Theatre in London's West End from 3 August running until 16 October 2021.
 The production was directed by Matthew Dunster, designed by Anna Fleischle, and starred Lily Allen as Jenny, Julia Chan as Lauren, Hadley Fraser as Sam, and Jake Wood as Ben.

 The premiere production was nominated for three Laurence Olivier Awards in 2022, including Best New Play and Best Actress for Allen.
 The show was also nominated for four WhatsOnStage Awards, and won Best New Play, Best Actress for Allen and Best Supporting Actor for Wood.

 Following the successful run at the Noël Coward, it was announced the play would transfer to the Gielgud Theatre, running from 4 December 2021 to 12 February 2022.
 A new cast was announced including Stephanie Beatriz as Lauren, James Buckley as Ben, Elliot Cowan as Sam, and Giovanna Fletcher as Jenny.

 A third West End engagement at the Criterion Theatre, from 10 May to 4 September 2022, was announced without a casting confirmation.
 On 29 March 2022, the new cast was announced, starring Tom Felton as Sam, Mandip Gill as Jenny, Beatriz Romilly as Lauren and Sam Swainsbury as Ben.
 On 11 August 2022, an extension of the engagement at the Criterion was announced starring Laura Whitmore as Jenny, Felix Scott as Sam, Matt Willis as Ben and Tamsin Carroll as Lauren, running from 6 September to 8 January 2023.

 On 7 December 2022, the cast for its fourth West End engagement was announced.
 Cheryl, Hugo Chegwin, Louise Ford and Scott Karim will be playing at the Lyric Theatre, London from 21 January 2023 to 23 April 2023.
 On January 24, 2023, it was announced that Hugo Chegwin was forced to withdraw from the show due to having flu during the rehearsal period.
 Understudy Ben Cutler performed the role for the first four shows before Jake Wood reprised his role as Ben from January 26-April 23, 2023.

+On 28 March 2023, a fifth West End production was announced to start at the Apollo Theatre on the 14 May 2023, with Sophia Bush as Lauren, Ricky Champ as Ben, Clifford Samuel as Sam and Jaime Winstone as Jenny.
+On Friday 21 July it was announced that Sophia Bush had withdrawn from the production for health reasons and that Frankie Bridge will be taking over the role of Lauren from August.

+On 19 April 2024, a sixth West End production was announced with Stacey Dooley and James Buckley expected to play Jenny and Ben.
+The show began performances from 25 May 2024 at the Gielgud Theatre and is scheduled for a limited ten-week summer run.
+Joe McFadden and Donna Air joined the cast as Lauren and Sam respectively.